Increase STEM Concept Mastery By 210%

 The Language of STEM: The Missing Link

-Math and Science require students to acquire complex and challenging new academic concepts, which require massive amounts of specialized vocabulary knowledge.
+Math and Science require students to acquire complex and challenging new academic concepts, which require massive amounts of specialized language and vocabulary knowledge.
 A typical biology textbook, for example, introduces as many as 50% more new words than an entire semester of foreign language instruction (Armstrong & Collier, 1990).
 Laufer & Ravenhorst-Kalovski (2010) found that 95% vocabulary coverage is the minimum needed for comprehension of classroom instruction; 98% is optimal.
-Thus, success in learning key academic concepts requires knowing virtually all of the related vocabulary and syntax.
+Thus, success in learning key academic concepts requires knowing virtually all of the related vocabulary.
 Laufer & Ravenhorst-Kalovski also found that 64% of the variance in text comprehension scores among students was accounted for by content-specific word knowledge.
 Arya, Hiebert, & Pearson (2011) further found that science vocabulary knowledge was the only significant factor in comprehension of science texts.